arkham7638/Land-price-prediction-Delhi-/Insight.md

 # Build The Model

-STEP4: Building the model for the deployment and use Logistic regression
+STEP4: Building the model for the deployment and use Logistic regression for getting the prediction score ((np.sqrt(mean_squared_error(y_test,prediction)))) and why we use Logistic Regression because the logistic model is used to model the probability of a certain class or event existing such as pass/fail, win/lose, alive/dead or healthy/sick.

+So this becomes the perfect case for losgistic regression